dyfet/libcpr/FEATURES.md

 This is a basic golang-like wait group using C11 threads.
 The waitgroup is useful when synchronizing and avoiding race conditions using detached threads.
 Since pthread supports joinable threads, this may be less used than in go.

-## cpr/wolfssl.h

-Some basic low level digest and support functions for using wolfssl.